ietf-wg-nmop/Logistic/IAB Workshop.md

 implementations and deployments look like today?
 If there are hurdles towards implementation, what are they?
-Are operators deploying solutions containing IETF network management standards, and if not, do operators think that specifications are missing particular features or requirements?
+Are operators deploying solutions containing IETF network management standards, and if not, do operators think that specifications are missing key features or requirements?

 # Laying a path for the future of Network Management